-One commonly-used class of functions is the set of constant elasticity of substitution (CES) production functions \citep{petrongolo2001looking}, which include the Cobb-Douglas function, i.e., $\mu_1(a,b) = a^\rho b^{\omega}$ for some $\rho, \omega \geq 0$, and the fully-efficient matching function, i.e., $\mu_2(a,b) = \min\{a,b\}$.
+One commonly-used class of functions is the constant elasticity of substitution (CES) production functions \citep{petrongolo2001looking}, which include the Cobb-Douglas function ($\mu_1(a,b) = a^\rho b^{\omega}$ for some $\rho, \omega \geq 0$), and the fully-efficient matching function ($\mu_2(a,b) = \min\{a,b\}$).
 Many functions in this class are increasing and concave in the size of each side of the market, and result in an empty matching when one side of the market is empty.
 Our matching function retains these desirable properties.
-However, unlike our matching function, no CES function can satisfy both properties (i) and (ii) defined above, as CES functions with increasing returns to scale (which are the only ones satisfying property (i)) do not have property (ii).
+However, unlike our matching function, no CES function can satisfy both properties (i) and (ii) defined above.